whysush/DrawEQ/README.md

 - **Ableton, Reaper, Bitwig, Studio One** — just rescan.
 They all check the Common Files path by default.

-Prefer to place the folder yourself?
-Every release also carries `DrawEQ-Windows-VST3.zip`.
+If you prefer to place the folder yourself, every release also carries `DrawEQ-Windows-VST3.zip`.
 Unzip it, drop `DrawEQ.vst3` wherever your host looks.

-### About that warning

-The binaries aren't signed, so SmartScreen complains the first time.
-That's a paperwork problem rather than a code problem.
-Killing the warning needs a certificate issued by a certificate authority against a verified legal identity, which runs a few hundred a year.
-Self-signing doesn't help: it makes a signature nobody else's machine trusts, so you get the warning anyway and the only thing gained is the feeling of having dealt with it.

-If that bothers you, build it yourself.
-The whole thing is here and CI builds it in public.
+*Note*: The binaries for this tool aren't signed, so SmartScreen complains the first time you try to run it.
+It's purely a certificate issue and I guarantee you it's not a safety issue whatsoever.
+Kindly ignore it.
+If it's still bothering you, you may build it yourself using CI.
 ---

-## If it's useful to you
+## Donations (purely optional!)

 <p align="center">
   <a href="https://paypal.me/bludwinder">